 The legendary portrait was taken when Miss Draper was a young woman but a renewed interest in the image in the 1890s brought the now elderly matron a bit of late-in-life recognition.

-Dorothy Catherine Draper in the first portrait photograph ever taken and the first photograph of a female face.
+Dorothy Catherine Draper in the first portrait photograph ever taken (no previous test examples survive) and the first photograph of a female face.

 Draper in the 1890s, in a photograph taken by her nephew.